How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Description Allow access to the WG DNS server

-The second rule blocks access to all private IP addresses but allows access to all public IP addresses.
+The second rule blocks access to all private IP addresses while allowing access to all public IP addresses.
 The “Destination / Invert” option is very important to enable because it essentially means “not” so the rule below allows all traffic that is not on private networks.
-With these two rules, you will have Internet access but no other access to your internal network(s).
-If you simply want a secure VPN for public WiFi hotspots, you do not need any other rules.

 Option Value